St. Mary's Church, Gdańsk: Exterior

-The church has seven portals, one in the west under the steeple, one in the eastern façade of the choir, two on the northern and three on the southern side, six of them (all except the western) are of sandstone masonry.
+The church is stabilized by strong buttresses and has seven portals – one in the west under the steeple, one in the eastern façade of the choir, two on the northern and three on the southern side.
+Six of the portals (all except the western) are of sandstone masonry.

 Interior

 The church is decorated within with several masterpieces of Gothic, Renaissance and Baroque painting.
 The most notable, The Last Judgement by Flemish painter Hans Memling, is currently preserved in the National Museum of Gdańsk.
 Other works of art were transferred to the National Museum in Warsaw in 1945.
 It was not until the 1990s when several of them were returned to the church.
 The most notable parts of internal decoration are: